cailloumajor/opcua-proxy/README.md

 For each data change notification received from the OPC-UA server, an update query will be issued to MongoDB on collection `data`, as a document comprising following fields:

 - `data`: mapping of tag names to their values;
+- `sourceTimestamps`: mapping of tag names to to the timestamp of last value change;
 - `updatedAt`: MongoDB current date and time.

 ### Health